mtuenaydin/DLLHandler/README.md

 # DLLHandler
-Simple Runtime DLL loading with full function signature in compile time
+Simple Runtime DLL loading with full function signature in compile time.

+# Support
+Currently the DLLHandler supports only Windows, linux support will come soon.